Succinct Planar Encoding with Minor Operations: Succinct encoding of planar graphs

 Recall that Blelloch and Farzan assign micro labels in an arbitrary fashion.
 We instead assign the labels according to a coloring we define in the following.
 Let $P_{i, j}$ be the micro graph we want to label.
 We first assign labels to vertices that are neither a boundary vertex of $\delta \mathcal{R}$ nor of $\delta \mathcal{R}_i$, which we assign the color \texttt{simple}.
-Then we assign labels to vertices that are in the boundary $\delta \mathcal{R}$, but not in $\delta \mathcal{R}_i$, which we assign the color \texttt{global boundary}.
-Then to vertices that are not in the boundary $\delta \mathcal{R}$, but in the boundary $\delta \mathcal{R}_i$, colored \texttt{mini boundary}, and finally to vertices in both the boundary $\delta \mathcal{R}$ and in $\delta \mathcal{R}_i$, colored \texttt{double-boundary}.
-Consequently, for any four vertices of $P_{i, j}$ it holds that $a < b < c < d$ if $a$ is colored \texttt{simple}, $b$ is colored \texttt{global boundary}, $c$ is colored \texttt{mini boundary} and $d$ is colored \texttt{double-boundary}.\full{\ For each mini graph we store the lowest labeled vertex of each color, which uses negligible space of $O((n / \log^4 \log^4 n) \log \log ^4 \log^4 n)=o(n)$ bits overall.}
+Then we assign labels to vertices that are in the boundary $\delta \mathcal{R}$, but not in $\delta \mathcal{R}_i$, which we assign the color \texttt{global-boundary}.
+Then to vertices that are not in the boundary $\delta \mathcal{R}$, but in the boundary $\delta \mathcal{R}_i$, colored \texttt{mini-boundary}, and finally to vertices in both the boundary $\delta \mathcal{R}$ and in $\delta \mathcal{R}_i$, colored \texttt{double-boundary}.
+Consequently, for any four vertices of $P_{i, j}$ it holds that $a < b < c < d$ if $a$ is colored \texttt{simple}, $b$ is colored \texttt{global-boundary}, $c$ is colored \texttt{mini-boundary} and $d$ is colored \texttt{double-boundary}.
+For each mini graph we store the lowest labeled vertex of each color, which uses negligible space of $O((n / \log^4 \log^4 n) \log \log ^4 \log^4 n)=o(n)$ bits overall.

-Combined with our novel way of assigning micro labels to vertices of micro graphs, the range-filtered neighborhood operation provided by our table allows us to implement the \textit{color-filtered neighborhood} operation that outputs all neighbors $x$ of a vertex $u$ {(in a micro graph $P_{i, j}$)} such that all $x$ are colored with $c \in \{\texttt{simple}$, $\texttt{global boundary},$ $\texttt{mini boundary},$ $\texttt{double-boundary}\}$.
+Combined with our novel way of assigning micro labels to vertices of micro graphs, the range-filtered neighborhood operation provided by our table allows us to implement the \textit{color-filtered neighborhood} operation that outputs all neighbors $x$ of a vertex $u$ {(in a micro graph $P_{i, j}$)} such that all $x$ are colored with $c \in \{\texttt{simple}$, $\texttt{global-boundary},$ $\texttt{mini-boundary},$ $\texttt{double-boundary}\}$.
 The operation runs in constant time (per element output).

 Using the label preserving merge operation of the lookup table\full{\ from Lemma~\ref{lem:table}} we can easily provide such merges for every micro graph.
-The same holds for the vertex and (batch) edge deletion operation.
+Analogous for the vertex and edge deletion operation.